-While PTSD is the second most common mental illness, it's not well understood.
+While PTSD is a common mental illness, it's not well understood.
 Let’s correct a few myths and find out what PTSD is really about.

-While PTSD is Australia’s second most common mental illness, there are still many myths about this mental illness about.
+While PTSD is a common mental illness, there are still many myths about.

 Let’s correct a few of the misconceptions, and take a closer look at what this mental illness is really all about.

 It’s true that PTSD is usually triggered by a trauma, and symptoms will often start to appear within the first three months after it happens (NIMH).

 However, this is not always the case – in fact, some people do not see symptoms for many years, and may even experience PTSD decades later.
 For others, PTSD is something that comes and goes throughout their lives.
 Because of this, some people don’t recognise that they have PTSD because it can be difficult to trace back to the original trauma.

 However, while PTSD can be complex and hard to understand, it’s good to know that it’s never too late to address – no matter how long it’s been since the initial event happened.

 While the trauma of combat exposure certainly can lead to PTSD (formerly known as ‘shell shock’), many other events can too such as childhood neglect or abuse, sexual assault, physical attack, or being threatened with a weapon.